Stridor

 Physical examination

 The first step is to determine the presence and degree of respiratory distress by evaluating vital signs (including pulse oximetry) and doing a quick examination.
-Signs of severe distress include cyanosis, decreased level of consciousness, low oxygen saturation (eg, < 90%), air hunger, use of accessory inspiratory muscles, and difficulty speaking.
+Signs of severe distress include cyanosis, decreased level of consciousness, hypoxia (ie,oxygen saturation < 90%), air hunger, the use of accessory inspiratory muscles, and difficulty speaking.
 Children with epiglottitis may sit upright with arms braced on the legs or examination table, lean forward, and hyperextend the neck with the jaw thrust forward and mouth open in an effort to enhance air exchange (tripod position).
-Moderate distress is indicated by tachypnea, use of accessory muscles of respiration, and intercostal retractions.
+Moderate distress is indicated by tachypnea, the use of accessory muscles of respiration, and intercostal retractions.
 If distress is severe, further examination is deferred until equipment and personnel are arranged for emergency management of the airway.

 Red flags